-Among the best products we’ve seen in 2016 is one called Leptigen.
+Among the best products we’ve seen this year is one called Leptigen.
 There are amazing reviews from users who’ve lost weight without experiencing harmful side effects.
 The price is reasonable and clinical testing completed on all four ingredients shows science backs up all claims.

 Plus, the makers of Leptigen are quite confident in the formula.
 So, they’re offering a Special Trial Offer.

 Previous Overeaters Anonymous Review (Updated September 1, 2015):